Tagged: Jesus

 - the Rule guiding the performance of the full-time Occupation of ‘yahudi’ for the people of Yahuah — “A Job Description”

-- yahudi (jews) follow tehuti (thoth) in the form of moshe (moses), who djed (said) unto them the word of the Most High God, which they (yahsrael) largely rejected and backslided into apostasy, even to the end of crucifying their Messiah, but a remnant will be grafted back into the assembled body which is the branch of the true vine of the tree which is planted beside the mountain on the bank of the river of living water
+- […] a remnant will be grafted back into the assembled body [of Yahushua] as a branch of the true vine of the tree which is planted beside the mountain on the bank of the river of living water

 - follow the law written in my scrolls (saith the Lord), in the light of God’s mercy and loving kindness